 For those seeking a water adventure like no other, why not try a kayaking with dolphins tour for a truly exhilarating experience–the crystal-clear waters of Byron Bay offer excellent opportunities for spotting these playful creatures up close and personal.
 Snorkelling at Julian Rocks is another incredible oceanic thrill, where you can explore an enchanting underwater world brimming with stunning marine life.
 These activities provide the perfect gateway for families, friends and solo adventurers looking to connect with Byron Bay’s natural wonders.

 A short stroll from Byron Bay town centre is Main Beach, Byron Bay’s most popular and accessible beach.
 Its central location makes it a hub of activity, with plenty of space for swimming, sunbathing, and playing beach games.
 For ultimate peace of mind, this beach is patrolled by Surf Lifesavers in summer.
-Main beach is super close to local cafes and shops so you’re never far from a scrummy bite to eat should tummies start to grumble.
+Main beach is super close to local cafes and shops, so you’re never far from a scrummy bite to eat should tummies start to grumble.

 For those who enjoy surfing or long beach walks, Tallow Beach has you covered.
-Its expansive length and rolling surf offer plenty of things to do - book a surf session or take a leisurely stroll along the shore at sunset.
+Its expansive length and rolling surf offer plenty of things to do - book a surf session or take a stroll along the shore at sunset.
 You’ll never regret taking the time to relax on the sand or exploring the abundant wildlife–avid whale and bird watchers will not be disappointed!
 This relatively quiet spot allows for a peaceful day by the sea, away from the more crowded beaches, and offers plenty of fun things to do in Byron.

-You’ll be spoilt for choice in Byron Bay as the foodie scene grows from strength to strength.
 For a farm-to-table dining experience designed to grow, feed, educate and give-back, The Farm is a must-visit, offering fresh, locally sourced food in a relaxed, rustic setting at Three Blue Ducks, known for its modern Australian cuisine and impressive commitment to dishing up organic or spray free and sustainably farmed fare.

 One thing’s for sure - Byron Bay’s cafes and restaurants will not disappoint!
 And for those looking for something a little off-the-beaten track but well worth the effort, try Harvest in Newrybar for simple, wholesome village fare.